UP Assembly Election: 57.45% turnout in phase 4; 'Dynasts' ignored Muslim women's problems for vote bank, says PM Modi in Barabanki rally

-UP Assembly Election: 57.45% turnout till 5 pm; 'dynasts' ignored Muslim women's problems for vote bank, says PM Modi
+UP Assembly Election: 59.67% turnout in Phase 4; 'dynasts' ignored Muslim women's problems for vote bank, says PM Modi

 Hitting out at the Opposition, Prime Minister Narendra Modi in in Uttar Pradesh's Kaushambi said that 'seasonal politicians who are active during elections will go on vacation again after 10 March'